 However, Cecil has this frog named Nana Genie who doesn’t currently seem to serve much of a purpose.
 From the credits, it’s obvious he’s going to be around for a while, so hopefully there will actually be a reason for why he’s around.

 Even with my couple of complaints, I did enjoy much of the writing that was used for the series.
-I also thought the animation style worked rather well for the series as well.
+I also thought the animation style worked rather well for the series.
 There was one particular shot that stood out to me in this episode, and it was an establishing shot of a building that was done by using computer animation.
-However, the computer animation looked rather realistic; if you didn’t look at it closely enough, this particular shot almost looked like it was live-action.
+However, the computer animation looked rather realistic.
+If you didn’t look at it closely enough, this particular shot almost looked like it was live-action.

 Overall, I thought that by the end of the episode, Wizard Barristers showed a lot of promise.
 I’m looking forward to watching the next episode in order to find out what’s going to happen next.